 - Health of the Dam — a weak female won’t be able to cope with a lot of puppies

-- Diet of the Dam — study shows a high-protein diet often increased the size of the litter
+- Diet of the Dam — study shows a high-protein diet often increases the size of the litter

-- Size of the Gene Pool — limited gene pools a known to produce smaller litters
+- Size of the Gene Pool — limited gene pools are known to produce smaller litters